cswclui/katacoda-scenarios-1/mstran-003/step04.md

 ## Objective
-The objective of this lesson is examine that demonstration service, *Fortune Cookies* in order to understand the the monolithic nature of the service.
+The objective of this lesson analyze the synchronous version of MOA *Fortune Cookies* in order understand ow to develop a microservice oriented application that exposes each microservice in the application as a RESTful API.

 ## Steps